segp-uob/segp/dev/Worksheets/7_MongoDB_persistent_storage.md

 ```
     "nodemon": "^1.18.10"
 ```
-You then need to install these dependancies with ```npm install```
+You then need to install these dependancies (from your updated package.json file) with ```npm install```.
+Test by running your updated server.js file.

 # Database credentials
 Your express service will need read and write access to your database.
-This is essentially root access so we need to be very careful with the username and passwords we create.
+This access is essentially root so we need to be very careful with the username and passwords we create.
 You will remember that when setting up docker we created a .env file which contains our login information; this should already be in your project folder.
-Lets create a file which can import this information and use it!
+Lets create a file which can import this login information and use it!
 First, you need to create a db.js file in your root directory ```nano db.js``` then edit as below:
 ```
 const mongoose = require('mongoose');